Newington, Edinburgh: Religion

-There are two congregations of the Church of Scotland based in Newington.
-On the corner of Mayfield Road and West Mayfield stands Mayfield Salisbury Parish Church.
-The church was first established as a mission of the Free Church in 1875.
+The Church of Scotland has one congregation based in Newington.
+On the corner of Mayfield Road and West Mayfield stands Newington Trinity Church.
+It was established in January 2025 though union with Priestfield Church and Craigmillar Park Church.
 A Chinese evangelical congregation also meets for worship in the building.
-Craigmillar Park Church on Craigmillar Park was established as a mission in 1879.
-Since 2019, it has shared a minister with Reid Memorial Church in Blackford.

 St Peter's, a congregation of the Scottish Episcopal Church, is located on Lutton Place while a Roman Catholic church, St Columba's, is located on Upper Gray Street.
 The churches opened in 1865 and 1889 respectively.
 Nearby St Columba's, stands Duncan Street Baptist Church, an independent, evangelical Baptist congregation, which moved to its current building in 1863.
 Since 1985, the former Newington Free Church buildings on South Clerk Street have been used by Edinburgh Community Church, a non-denominational church, under the name King's Hall.

 There are two non-Christian houses of worship in Newington.
 One is a synagogue, Edinburgh Hebrew Congregation, located on Salisbury Road, it opened in 1932 to house a congregation which can trace its roots back to the establishment of Edinburgh's first Jewish congregation in 1817.
 It is Edinburgh's only synagogue and stands in the Orthodox tradition.
 Though not part of the United Synagogue, it is under the aegis of the Chief Rabbi.
 The other is Iqra Academy, which serves as a mosque as well as an Islamic educational and cultural centre.
 It occupies the former Craigmillar Park Free Church buildings on East Suffolk Road, which were vacated by St Margaret's School at its closure in 2010.